-Figure 75: CE-Controlled CDC Example
+Figure 115: CE-Controlled CDC Example

 The CDC engine only checks that the signal connected to FF3/CE is also launched by $clk_b$ .
-There is no restriction on how the clock enable signal is synchronized, as long as it is separately reported as a safe CDC path.
-Also, you are responsible for constraining the latency from the $clk_a$ domain to FF3, which is usually done by a $set_max_delay - datapath_only$ constraint.
+There is no restriction on how the clock enable signal is synchronized or on the circuitry driving the CE pin, as long as it is separately reported as a safe CDC path.
+Also, you are responsible for constraining the latency from the $clk_a$ domain to FF3, which is usually done by a $set_max_delay$ -datapath\only constraint.